jbudiman/api-bitcoin-world/source/index.html.md

 `source_amount`               | Yes  | The source amount of type *string* e.g. '200'
 `target`                      | Yes  | The target currency code of type *string*. e.g. 'BTC' for buy and 'AUD' for sell `target_amount`               | No  | The target amount of type *string* e.g. '0.12345678'.
 This will be overridden if a source_amount is also passed based on our conversion calculation
-`wallet_address`              | Yes+ | Wallet address of type *string*.
+`wallet_address`              | Yes† | Wallet address of type *string*.
 We would prefer you to do the validation on your side.
+`wallet_address_tag`          | Yes†† | Wallet address tag/memo of type *string*.
+This is required when sending wallet address for BNB (Memo) or XRP (Tag)
 `return_url_on_success`     | Yes | The return URL when the customer completed the checkout process `return_url_on_cancelled`   | No  | The return URL when the customer cancelled the checkout process `return_url_on_failure`     | No  | The return URL when the customer failed to complete the checkout process

 <aside class="notice">
-+ Wallet address is only required for a buy.
-For a sell we will send back the wallet to send to in the response
+† Wallet address is only required for a buy.
+For a sell we will send back the wallet to send to in the response<br/>
+†† Wallet address tag is only required for orders where the target is BNB or XRP.
+This is used to handle the additional Memo or Tag fields respectively that these coins require for sending.
+If this field is not included for order creation for these coins it will fail with error code 422
 </aside>
 <aside class="notice">
 fiat_amount, fiat_code, coin_amount and coin_code have all been deprecated in place of source_amount, source, target_amount and target to allow for a better BUY and SELL flow.